-- If a vertex has only one tag, the vertex will become a vertex without tag. - If a vertex has multiple tags, the vertex is still accessible after you drop one of them.
+- If a vertex has only one tag, the vertex CANNOT be accessed after you drop it.
+The vertex will be dropped in the next compaction.
+But its edges are available, this operation will result in dangling edges. - If a vertex has multiple tags, the vertex is still accessible after you drop one of them.
 But all the properties defined by this dropped tag CANNOT be accessed.